RSVP our FB Live on Unhealthy and Abusive Relationships: https://fb.me/e/i1nx2v0EV

 Recognise partner abuse and get help

 Get ready like it’s a ravenous wolf coming hard at someone I love.
-Dating violence is terrible, and it ruins innocent women we know, work with, and care about.
+Domestic abuse is terrible, and it ruins innocent women we know, work with, and care about.
 Become proficient in the realities of dating violence by learning the warning signs of an unhealthy relationship.
-Search for what to do if you detect abuse enveloping someone you know.
+Search for what to do if you detect domestic abuse enveloping someone you know.
 Absorb the best steps to take from professionals who know what to do.
 They’ve all been there.
 You will never figure this out on your own.
 If you try to help someone without guidance, trust that you won’t get a do over if you fail.

 The perpetrators who use power and control techniques have nothing on their minds but taking away the ones you love.
 They’re practiced at what they do, and they’re so good at being bad.
 You don’t want your phone ringing like it rang for me.